matthewowen/jekyll-mapping/README.markdown

             - http://gmaps-samples.googlecode.com/svn/trunk/ggeoxml/cta.kml

 Right now, multiple locations works for both google_js and openstreetmap.
 KML definitely works for google_js and should work for openstreetmap, but needs more testing.

+### Listing content

+Use the following tag:

+    {% render_index_map %}

+This will plot a marker for every post on the site which has a latitude and longitude.
+Clicking on the marker will take you to the piece of content

+Add configuration like so

+    {% render_index_map 400,400:foo,bar %}

+This will render a 400x400 map, listing posts from the categories 'foo' and 'bar'.

+    {% render_index_map :foo,bar %}

+This will render a map at the default size, listing posts from the categories 'foo' and 'bar'

+    {% render_index_map 400,400: %}

+This will render a 400x400 map, listing posts from all categories.

 ## Future things to do